 In fact the 'Dymaxion' house transformation is even more miraculous than the 'Auto-Airplane' metamorphosis because, in the latter case, we know that another individual was involved.
 He was the well-known aircraft and yacht designer Starling Burgess, who Fuller first met in a hotel in New York City in August 1932 and talked to for four and one half hours.
 Burgess was a key figure in the genesis of the Dymaxion car.
 He developed Fuller's analogies between the shapes and steering mechanisms of boats and fish and motor vehicles, and he knew as much as anyone in the world at that time about streamlining and tension structures.
-Burgess not only designed seaplanes, but three Americas Cup defenders, including the 1930 victor Enterprise, The best known image of the Dymaxion house, the model depicted here was first exhibited in a Chicago department store in 1929 and then at the Chicago Arts Club in 1930. with its revolutionary \$50,000 duralumin mast and perforated duralumin boom, a triangulated rig that saved over one ton in weight over the steel used by the British challenger.
+Burgess not only designed seaplanes, but three Americas Cup defenders, including the 1930 victor Enterprise, with its revolutionary \$50,000 duralumin mast and perforated duralumin boom, a triangulated rig that saved over one ton in weight over the steel used by the British challenger.

-It is a matter of record that, after their meeting, Burgess went to work with Fuller at the '4-D Dymaxion Company' in Bridgeport, Connecticut, where the Dymaxion cars were built.
-It is also recorded, by Fuller himself, that Burgess calculated the dimensions of the central mast for the superimposed floors of the proposed ten-storey Dymaxion skyscraper, and Burgess who designed the aerodynamic screen that enclosed it.
+It is a matter of record that, after their meeting, Burgess went to work with Fuller at the '4-D Dymax-ion Company' in Bridgeport, Connecticut, where the Dymaxion cars were built.
+It is also recorded, by Fuller himself, that Burgess calculated the dimensions of the central mast for the superimposed floors of the proposed tenstorey Dymaxion skyscraper, and Burgess who designed the aerodynamic screen that enclosed it.
 But this was not until 1932.
 The assistance of Burgess in a similar but earlier transformation of the '4-D' patent application dwelling into the now famous 'cleanup' version of the Dymaxion house can probably be ruled out on chronology alone.

 There are of course other possibilities.
-Fuller's fatherin-law, James Monroe Hewlett, might have exercised a benevolently intended but unfortunate influence over the preparation of the 1928 '4-D' patent application and attempted to render its appearance more conventional.
-Hewlett had, after all, jointly with Fuller, already filed one patent application - for the 'Stockade' building system that was granted in 1927.
+Fuller's father-in-law, James Monroe Hewlett, might have exercised a benevolently intended but unfortunate influence over the preparation of the 1928 '4-D' patent application and attempted to render its appearance more conventional.
+Hewlett had, after all, jointly with Fuller, already filed one patent application-for the 'Stockade' building system that was granted in 1927.
 Alternatively the 'clean-up' model may have started out as an unclad structural model of the patent application house.
 Or perhaps another figure, possibly the unnamed 'wordsmith' who invented the term 'Dymaxion' at the behest of the Marshall Field publicity department, played a part.
-'Dynamic', 'Maximum' and 'Ions' are all we know about this man, but anyone who could invent a term like 'Dymaxion' must have been extraordinarily capable.
+'Dynamic' 'Maximum' and Tons' are all we know about this man, but anyone who could invent a term like 'Dymaxion' must have been extraordinarily capable.

 Whatever the explanation for this minor mystery, it is a fact that the first publication of the 'clean-up' version of the Dymaxion house in a professional architectural journal was not in 1928 or 1929, but three years later in 1932, in the March edition of Architectural Forum.
-Two months later it appeared in the May 1932 edition of the magazine Shelter with Fuller's own Corbusier-style collection of design influences for the Dymaxion house: lighthouses, water tanks, even a piggery.
-Six months later Fuller's ten-storey 'Dymaxion' skyscraper with its aerodynamic cowling - radically different to the 1928 '4-D' sketches as a result of Burgess's structural and streamlining skills - makes its first appearance in the November 1932 edition of Shelter.
+Two months later it appeared in the May 1932 edition of the magazine Shelter with Fuller's own Corbusier-style collection of design influences for the later improvements to the originally crude and unstable '4D towers' followed the progress ol lhe Dymaxion house.
+1930 Chicago drawings (below) show suspended floors and triangulated central mast.
+1932 Starling Burgess version shows tapered duralumin yacht spar construction with more convincing and broader based shrouds, as well as transparent aerodynamic shield to reduce heat loss (right).

+Dymaxion house: lighthouses, water tanks, even a piggery.
+Six months later Fuller's len storey 'Dymaxion' skyscraper with its aerodynamic cowling • radically different to the 1928 '4D sketches as a result of Burgess's structural and streamlining skills-makes its first appearance in the November 1932 edition of Shelter.